remotion-dev/remotion/packages/docs/docs/config.md

 _Available from Version 2.1.10._

-Set how many tracks are being displayed in the timeline at most.
+Set how many tracks are being displayed in the timeline in the Preview at most.
 This does not affect your video, just the amount of tracks shown when previewing.
 Default `15`.

 ```ts twoslash title="remotion.config.ts"
 import { Config } from "remotion";